5 Random Pages

 Craigiehall

-Craigiehall lies to the north west of Edinburgh, and is Headquarters 2nd Division British Army, which has been resident there since April 2000, following a reorganisation of the Land Command after the 1998 Strategic Defence Review (SDR).
+Craigiehall lies to the north-west of Edinburgh, and was Headquarters 2nd Division British Army until 2012, which had been resident there since April 2000, after a reorganisation of the Land Command following the 1998 Strategic Defence Review (SDR).
 The site includes Craigiehall House which was built in the early 18th century, and was once the headquarters of the Black Watch Regiment.

 • 15 (North East) Brigade in York